constellation-daq/Constellation/docs/operator_guide/concepts/configuration_files.md

 # Configuration Files

+Constellation controllers use configuration files as source for the parameters to distribute to the satellites for their {bdg-secondary}`initializing` state, as well as for additional configuration parameter supplied during the optional {bdg-secondary}`reconfiguring` state described in the [satellite section](./satellite.md#changing-states---transitions).
+This section describes the supported syntax and structure of configuration files and details some additional features such as default parameter values and environment variables.

-## Supported Syntax
+## Supported File Syntax

-The configuration file parsers of the available controller interfaces can parse files with either [YAML 1.2](https://yaml.org/spec/1.2.2/) or [TOML 1.0](https://toml.io/) syntax.
+Configuration files can be provided in either [YAML 1.2](https://yaml.org/spec/1.2.2/) or [TOML 1.0](https://toml.io/) syntax.
 The versions have advantages and disadvantages in terms of readability and overview.

 YAML uses indentation to structure sections of the configuration.